RuckerGauge/Raspberry-Pi-Zero-W-Bluez-5.50-upgrade-steps/README.md

 13. Type **bluetoothd --version** should say 5.50
 14. Type **sudo apt-get update && sudo apt-get upgrade**
 15. Type **rm bluez-5.50.tar.xz && rm -r -f bluez-5.50** to remove install files.
-## Configure Bluez to be a BLE Peripheral
+## Configure Bluez
 1. Type **sudo nano /lib/systemd/system/bluetooth.service** and change the ExecStart line to match the following:
     * ExecStart=/usr/libexec/bluetooth/bluetoothd --noplugin=wiimote,battery,deviceinfo,hostname,scanparam,autopair
     * save and exit
 2. Type **sudo nano /etc/bluetooth/main.conf**
-    * remove the pound sign from in front of Name = and set a name for your peripheral.
+    * remove the pound-sign from in front of Name = and set a name for your peripheral.
 In my case the Name = rGauge Transmitter
-    * remove the pound sign from in front of ControllerMode and set it = le.
+    * remove the pound-sign from in front of ControllerMode and set it = le.
 ControllerMode = le.
     * save and exit.
 3. Type **sudo reboot** log back in and check versions.
 You can also type **sudo systemctl status bluetooth** to check service status.
 ## Notes
 * Bluez 5.50 requires applications to use their D-Bus API to communicate with it.
 Documentation for this API can be found here: https://kernel.googlesource.com/pub/scm/bluetooth/bluez/+/5.50/doc.
 Look at the gatt-api.txt, it forms the heart of a BLE Peripheral.
 * As an FYI I have written a node.js class [blePeripheral]( https://github.com/RuckerGauge/blePeripheral) that sets up a sample Bluetooth LE Peripheral over this Bluez D-Bus interface.
-* If you would like to query the bluez dbus interface you can type ** sudo gdbus introspect --system --dest com.netConfig --object-path / --recurse**
+* If you would like to query the bluez dbus interface you can type **sudo gdbus introspect --system --dest com.netConfig --object-path / --recurse**
 * If you would like to install and run my [blePeripheral]( https://github.com/RuckerGauge/blePeripheral) you will need to install node.js and github onto your Raspberry Pi zero.
 I have provided those steps below:
 * The above steps were created with input from these posts:
     * https://scribles.net/updating-bluez-on-raspberry-pi-5-43-to-5-48/